bertrandmartel/aws-ssm-session/README.md

 ### Browser

-The following code start a session and use [Xterm.js](https://xtermjs.org/) to write the result to and to listen to key events :
+The following code starts a session and use [Xterm.js](https://xtermjs.org/) to write the result and listen to key events :

 ```javascript
 import { ssm } from "ssm-session";